-Marriages can only happen between opposite genders, RSS backs Centre’s stand
+Marriages can only happen between opposite genders: RSS backs Centre’s stand

 The BJP government has said that same-sex marriages are ‘not comparable with the Indian family unit concept’.